 KHS Progress Statement

 Kesgrave High School strives to provide a broad, balanced and relevant curriculum for every student.
 We have always held fast to the belief that we should do what is right for the students and not just what appears good to satisfy the national league tables.
-The new measures of success at GCSE now includes a ‘Progress Score’.This comprises of 8 subjects:
+The new measures of success at GCSE now includes a ‘Progress Score'.The Progress 8 score comprises of 8 subjects:

 - 3 EBACC subjects from Triple Science, Core and Additional Science, History, Geography, MFL and Computing

-- Plus 3 other subjects from an ‘approved’ list.
+- Plus 3 other subjects from an approved list

 We decided to reform our curriculum to ensure that it meets the progress 8 criteria going forwards and still remain broad, balanced and relevant.
 We did this in a thorough and measured way, with full consultation with students, staff, parents and governors.
 The outcome is an excellent curriculum that continues to serve our students well and prepare them fully for their next steps beyond Year 11.
-Our current Year 10 are following this new curriculum.

-As a result of this, our Year 11 students who left in 2016 and those due to complete Year 11 in 2017 will inevitably gain a negative score overall on the Government’s new measure of Progress 8.
-This does not reflect the reality of their success and achievement at Kesgrave High School.
+As a result of this, our Year 11 students who left in 2017 have gained a negative score overall on the Government’s new measure of Progress 8 which does not reflect the reality of their success and achievement at Kesgrave High School.
 We make no apology for this; we believe we have done the right thing for our students.

 We are never complacent though and always strive to enable our students to achieve the very best they can.
 The progress of all students in every year group is meticulously tracked with appropriate interventions put into place if any need support.